lsl1225/lsl1225/README.md

 ### Hi there 👋

+- 🔭 I’m currently studying in the university.
+- 🌱 I’m currently learning Python, React and more!
+- 🍉 I speak Chinese and English.

 <!--
 **lsl1225/lsl1225** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.